dell/csm-docs/content/docs/csidriver/installation/test/certcsi.md

 ### Running Individual Suites
 #### Volume/PVC Creation
 ##### Workflow
 1. Creates namespace `functional-test` where resources will be created.
 2. Creates Persistent Volume Claims.
 3. If the specified storage class binding mode is not `WaitForFirstConsumer`, waits for Persistent Volume Claims to be bound to Persistent Volumes.
-Otherwise, the Persistent Volume Claims could be `Pending` but the suite will succeed.
+Otherwise, the Persistent Volume Claims could be in a non-Bound status but the suite will succeed.

-> Note: This suite does not cleanup resources.
+> Note: This suite does not delete resources.
+Run the [Volume/PVC Deletion](#Volume/PVC-Deletion) suite to delete the resources.

 To run volume or PVC creation test suite, run the command:
 ```bash